-NAFSN is about PROFESSIONAL DEVELOPMENT FOR FOOD MOVEMENT PROFESSIONALS
+NAFSN is about PROFESSIONAL DEVELOPMENT FOR FOOD SYSTEM PROFESSIONALS

 We are developing programs and services to help you achieve your goals.